 - Adding new curriculum to give students deeper exposure to the growing fields of cybersecurity and AI.

 - Extending programs, Girls4Tech 2.0 for girls aged 13-16, as well as a 20-week coding program, Girls4Tech & Code for girls 8-10.

 Moving the needle for Girls in STEM

-In 2019, Mastercard commissioned a study to understand gender and generational differences surrounding perceptions and attitudes of STEM-based topics and programs.
-It also explored challenges and motivations students cited for pursuing college majors and careers path.
+In 2019, Mastercard commissioned a study seeking to understand gender and generational differences surrounding perceptions and attitudes of science, technology, engineering and mathematics (STEM).
+In addition to STEM-based topics, the survey investigated challenges and motivations to pursing college majors and careers path.

 The study showed that females are less confident, receive less encouragement and need more mentors in STEM.
 Mastercard’s Girls4Tech program provides each of those elements to young women.

 To learn more about Girls4Tech and access the online lessons, please visit Girls4Tech Connect.